copsTvFan/cops-episode-guide/guide.md

 Aired 1997-12-13.

-**Las Vegas, NV 26** (6:34 PM Assistance Call) Sgt.
+**Las Vegas, NV 26**

+- (6:34 PM Assistance Call) Sgt.
 Randy Sutton talks about why people become cops.
 He then assists in the arrest of a burglar whose getaway attempt was cut short when he inadvertently entered a detective's yard.
-Officer Walton goes undercover in a sting operation targeting Johns.
-Officers Rodrigues and Myers respond to a report of drug use in a North Las Vegas park.
+- (10:12 PM Prostitution Sting) Officer Doreen Walton goes undercover in a sting operation targeting Johns.
+Lt.
+Carlos Cordeiro.
+- (5:03 PM Assistance Call) Officers Mike Rodrigues and Mike Myers respond to a report of drug use in a North Las Vegas park.

 ## CP-1012

 Aired 1998-01-24.

-**Las Vegas, NV 27** (3:12 PM Street Patrol) Officer Duane Eamon and officer Wayne Blackard talk about being partners.
-They arrest a suspect for drug possession, and in the second story, the officers respond to a report of shots fired in a residential neighborhood.
-Sergeant Randy Sutton investigates a report about a man.
-Officer Bill Oettinger joins the search for a suspect who fled a traffic stop.
+**Las Vegas, NV 27**

+- (3:12 PM Street Patrol) Officer Duane Eamon and officer Wayne Blackard talk about being partners.
+They arrest a suspect for drug possession, and in the second story (4:23 PM Suspicious Person Call), the officers respond to a report of shots fired in a residential neighborhood.
+Ft.
+Office Mike Rodrigues.
+- (7:43 PM Street Patrol) Sergeant Randy Sutton investigates a report about a man.
+- (5:17 PM Assistance Call) Officer Bill Oettinger joins the search for a suspect who fled a traffic stop.
+Ft. officer Don Evans.

 ## CP-1013